wolfj123/wolfj123/README.md

 ## Personal Skills
-* Productivity and efficiency oriented, fast learner, cooperative and highly motivated to acquire new skills and improve
+* Productivity and efficiency oriented, fast learner, cooperative and highly motivated to acquire new skills and new technologies

 ## Languages